shipkit/shipkit-changelog/README.md

 Note that you can use *any* CI system, not necessarily Github Actions.
 Just refer to the documentation of your CI system to learn what are its default env variables.

+### Tag name convention

+By default the plugin assumes "v" prefix notation for tags, for example: "v1.0.0".
+To use a different tag notation, such as "release-1.0.0" or "1.0.0" use `releaseTag` property on the tasks.
+See reference examples.

 ## Customers / sample projects

 - https://github.com/shipkit/shipkit-demo (great example/reference project)